ndminhhus/geeguide/README.md

 To inspect the result of the hamonized dataset via NDVI time series and the cropland classification in Ninh Thuan, Vietnam please go to this [GEE App](https://ndminhhus.users.earthengine.app/view/cropninhthuan2019)

-I am glad to announce that this work has been peer reviewed and now published on the Journal of Remote sensing: [Minh et al., 2020](https://doi.org/10.3390/rs12020281)
+I am glad to announce that this work has been peer reviewed and now published on the Journal of Remote sensing: [Minh et al., 2020](https://doi.org/10.3390/rs12020281).
+We were also invited to speak about this work at the 6 th International Conference on Satellite & Space Missions on July 15-16, 2020 in London, UK.
+[More information](https://satellite.insightconferences.com)

 I will put here many scripts that I have used, either collected from various sources or the ones I developed myself.
 Citation is considered seriously.
 The remote sensing content also will be discussed.